 The wind turbine rotor blade market

-Wind power is the fastest growing renewable energy source in Europe, where it is estimated to have accounted for over 10 % of the total electricity production in 2015.
+Wind power is a fast-growing renewable energy source in Europe, where it is estimated to have accounted for over 10 % of the total electricity production in 2015.
 It is the second largest renewable energy source after hydro energy and offers the potential to deliver renewable electricity on a scale that would contribute significantly to the 2020 and 2030 EU renewable energy targets.
 Although it is one of the most cost effective renewable energy sources, it is capital intensive and reducing cost of energy is top priority for the wind power industry.

 A long-standing trend is that wind turbines get bigger and bigger.
 Up to 30% of the turbine cost is the rotor cost alone and more than half of that is material.
 Furthermore, there are major problems associated with transportation and production of blades and these problems grow with the blade length.